kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 1. I accessed the Code Institute template at [https://github.com/Code-Institute-Org/gitpod-full-template] and clicked on the "Use This Template" button.
 2. The next step was to give my repository a suitable name on Github, and create it thereafter.
-3. On the following page I clicked on the green Gitpod button, which is accessable having installed the Gitpod extension to Google Chrome browser.
+3. On the following page I clicked on the green Gitpod button, which is accessible having installed the Gitpod extension to Google Chrome browser.
 4. This created my development environment on Gitpod where I began to push the incremental changes to the live hosted site.
 5. To create the hosted site at Github Pages, I navigated to the Github repo settings tab and found the Github pages dedicated section.
 6. From there in the Source dropdown menu I clicked on "main", and then "Save", from which I was supplied a live link that would be ready in a few minutes.
 Live link is available here [https://kevinjohnkiely.github.io/la-rosa-restaurant-project-1/]